 In the Pleasant Street Historic District, there are both vertical and horizontal proportions of windows.
-The windows shown on the elevations for the new building are compatible with the windows on other buildings in the vicinity.
+In the vicinity of the proposal, there are more squared-proportioned windows than vertical, although vertical do exist.

 11. Rhythm of Solids to Voids.
 The relationship of the width of the windows in a building, structure or object should be visually compatible with the context of the district block and street.
 The rhythm and ratio of solids (walls) and voids (windows and doors) of new construction buildings should relate to and be compatible with facades (i.e., expressed in terms of proportion of wall area to void area) on adjacent historic buildings.